Simon Belmont: In other media

 Simon appeared in Captain N: The Game Master, a television cartoon featuring characters from contemporary games released for the Nintendo Entertainment System.
 He is depicted as an arrogant and egotistical vampire hunter who competes with the main character Kevin Keene for the heroine Princess Lana, who he carries a torch for.
 Simon has a whip and a backpack of resources which he uses throughout the series.
 His appearance in the cartoon was met with criticism.
 Ben Rhudy of Monsters and Critics stated that he looks nothing like his video game counterpart, and that the show's creator DiC should have consulted the game before choosing this design.
 CBR is critical of the "cowardly" portrayal of Simon in the cartoon series, and felt that the creators should have drawn more from the source material.

+Worlds of Power, a 1990s series of books with stories based on Nintendo games, has a novel about Simon's Quest.
+It was written by Christopher Howell, and the series was produced by Seth Godin.
+It departs from the original plot and introduces characters not seen in the game, including junior high school student Timothy Bradley, a video gamer who crosses over into the world of Simon's Quest and assists Simon in looking for Dracula's body parts.

 Simon also appears in several games outside the Castlevania franchise including the 2003 crossover fighting game DreamMix TV World Fighters, the 2017 action game Super Bomberman R, and the 2018 crossover fighting game Super Smash Bros.
 Ultimate, as well receiving an amiibo figure later.
-He will also debut as a playable fighter in Brawlhalla on October 19, 2022.
+He also debuted as a playable fighter in Brawlhalla on October 19, 2022.
 First 4 Figures made a figure of Simon as part of a line of Halloween figures which was modeled at the original NES box art.
+The vampire survival game V Rising by Stunlock Studios added Simon Belmont Vampire Hunter as an optional boss upon its version 1.0 release on May 8, 2024.